Seymour, Indiana: Parks and recreation

-Shields Park is the oldest public park in the city and was formally known as City Park.
-It is located on North Park Street.
+Shields Park is the city's oldest public park and was formally known as City Park.
+The park is located on 12 acres of land at North Park Street.
+It includes a skate park and a public pool.

 In 1924, Anna M. Gaiser donated the site of her father's plant nursery to be Gaiser Park.

 Kessler Park was donated by the Kessler family in 1978.